MD (Doctor of Medicine): Course, Admission 2024, Fees, Eligibility, Entrance Exam, Colleges, Scope

 MD (Doctor of Medicine) Eligibility

-In order to pursue an MD, aspirants must fulfil the MD eligibility criteria set by the authority.
+To pursue an MD, aspirants must fulfil the MD eligibility criteria set by the authority.
 The MD eligibility criteria include some steps, such as educational qualifications, registration, and internship requirements.
 It should be noted that aspirants who seek admission through NEET PG must fulfil NEET PG eligibility criteria by qualifying for the NEET Cut Off.
-On the other hand, those who seek admission through INI CET or any other institutes where NEET PG scores are not applicable can also check the eligibility below.

-• The minimum marks criteria may differ, although, in the intermediate test, general applicants should have scored at least 50 per cent marks.
+• The minimum marks criteria may differ, although in the intermediate test, general applicants should have scored at least 50 per cent marks.

 • Applicants will have to pass the medical entrance exam needed for MD admission.